 If the dry cleaner refuses to compensate you or they offer you too little, try the following steps:

 Complain to a trade association

-If the dry cleaner is a member of a trade association such as the Textile Services Association (TSA), you can pass your complaint to them.
+If the dry cleaner is a member of a trade association such as the UK Fashion and Textile Association (UKFT), you can pass your complaint to them.

 To find out if the dry cleaner is a member of a trade association, ask them or check their website if they have one.